 By comparing these properties—in terms of energy performance, construction cost, indoor air quality, and comfort—we can understand the benefits of passive construction and their value.

 At present, we can share the preliminary findings from the first heating season in 2019.
 Project results will inform the future design (and role of PHIUS certification) for the ComEd Affordable Housing New Construction (AH-NC) Program.
-Final results will be released later in 2020.
+Final results will be released at a later date.

 For more information, and to read the preliminary results, visit the project page on ComEdEmergingTech.com.